-Table 14.7 presents the Indicated and Inferred Wind Mountain diluted model resources for the oxide resources.
-These are at the reporting cutoff of 0.005oz Au/T. Table 14.8 presents the Indicated and Inferred Wind Mountain diluted model resources for the mixed and unoxidized resources.
+Table 14.6 presents the Indicated and Inferred Wind Mountain diluted model resources for the oxide resources.
+These are at the reporting cutoff of 0.005oz Au/T. Table 14.7 presents the Indicated and Inferred Wind Mountain diluted model resources for the mixed and unoxidized resources.
 The mixed material does seem to recover better in CN solution than the unoxidized material, but for this study and because there is limited data, the mixed is tabulated with the unoxidized.
 The unoxidized and mixed zones are reported at a cutoff of 0.010oz Au/T based on the presumption that recoveries will be lower in the unoxidized material.
-While this is a surprisingly low cutoff, it is based on costs presented in the mining section of the preliminary economic assessment.
+While this is a relatively low cutoff, it is based on costs presented in the mining section of the preliminary economic assessment.
 Reporting does not take into account the value of silver in gold equivalent because of the very low silver recoveries defined to date.

-Figure 14.5 through Figure 14.8 present the same cross sections as Figure 14.1 through Figure 14.4, respectively, but with block model grades also plotted.
+Figure 14.5 through Figure 14.8 present block model grades plotted to the same cross sections previously shown in Figure 14.1 through Figure 14.4, respectively.